KiraCore/testnet/README.md

 _NOTE: After sending claim-validator-seat transaction you will NOT be able to change/edit any of the informations submitted in that transaction, so make sure that all data such as URL's, Names and so on are valid and up to date_

+_NOTE: If you have problem with sending transactions you can use `--broadcast-mode=async` flag and then use `sekaid query tx <txhash>` to see when transaction becomes included in the block_

 ## Networks, Checksums & References

 ### Testnet-2 (latest)